-When the heart beats normally, its muscle walls contract (tighten) to push blood out and around the body.
+When the heart usually beats, its muscle walls contract (tighten) to push blood out and around the body.

 In supraventricular tachycardia, the heart muscle contracts so fast that it cannot relax between contractions.

-This reduces the amount of blood that is pumped around the body, which can lead to dizziness and shortness of breath.
+This reduces the amount of blood pumped around the body, which can lead to dizziness and shortness of breath.

-Supraventricular tachycardia is a heart condition that features episodes of abnormally fast heart rate.
+Supraventricular tachycardia is a heart condition that features abnormally fast heart rate episodes.

 Episodes can last for seconds, minutes, hours, or (in rare cases) days.

-They can occur regularly, several times a day, or very infrequently, once or twice a year.
+They can occur regularly, several times a day, or occasionally, once or twice a year.

-Supraventricular tachycardia is caused by abnormal electrical impulses that start suddenly in the upper chambers of the heart (the atria).
+Supraventricular tachycardia is caused by abnormal electrical impulses that start suddenly in the heart’s upper chambers (the atria).

 The presence of these impulses can modify the natural rhythm of the heart.

-It is often a short circuit in the heart’s electrical system that causes these spontaneous impulses.
+A short circuit in the heart’s electrical system often causes these spontaneous impulses.

 The short circuit causes an electrical signal to travel continuously around a circle.